 The Prairie Creek Mine is an advanced-staged zinc-lead-silver property located in the Northwest Territories of Canada.
 The Mine and related infrastructure are surrounded by the Nahanni National Park Reserve, which was expanded in 2009 to completely surround the site of the Prairie Creek Mine, however at the same time of the Park expansion, the Government of Canada provided legislative assurance that upon successful permitting, CZN would have the rights to operate and access the Prairie Creek Mine.
-CZN has signed a Memorandum of Understanding (MOU) with Parks Canada in July 2008 and a continuation of that MOU in March 2012 in which both Parks Canada and CZN support a balanced approach to resource development and conservation.
+CZN has signed a Memorandum of Understanding (MOU) with Parks Canada in July 2008 and a continuation of that MOU in March 2012 and in November 2015 in which both Parks Canada and CZN support a balanced approach to resource development and conservation.

 CZN has also signed two Impact Benefit Agreements (IBA) with two First Nations Bands providing strong local support for the Project's development.
 In January 2011, CZN signed an IBA with the Nahanni Butte Dene Band, situated approximately 100 kilometres southeast of the Prairie Creek Mine.
 The Nahanni Butte Dene Band are the traditional stakeholders of the land around the Prairie Creek Mine.
 Later in 2011, CZN signed an IBA with the Liidlii Kue First Nation of Fort Simpson, NWT, located approximately 250 kilometres east of the Project.
 CZN also signed a Socio-Economic Agreement with the Government of the Northwest Territories later in 2011.
 All of these agreements are in place to provide economic benefits and opportunities to the residents of the region and can be further reviewed in the Agreements/ Support page.

 The Prairie Creek Mine has the majority of the required infrastructure in place which includes:

 5 kilometres of underground workings and related equipment